Riverscapes/pyBRAT/docs/Documentation/2-InputData.md

 The requisite inputs to the capacity model include:
 - A drainage network layer and associated hydrography
-- Approximation of valley bottom
 - Vegetation type raster data
 - Digital Elevation Model (DEM)
-- Streamflow (base and high) information throughout drainage network
+- Streamflow (baseflow and peak flow) information throughout drainage network

 Existing, readily and freely available datasets from GIS data clearinghouses can be used as model inputs.
+Just make sure all input data are projected in the same coordinate system prior to running the BRAT model.

 ### Drainage Network

-We generally use the National Hydrograph Dataset [(NHD)](https://viewer.nationalmap.gov/basic/) for the drainage network and associated hydrography data.
+We use the National Hydrograph Dataset [(NHD)](https://viewer.nationalmap.gov/basic/) for the drainage network and associated hydrography data.
+The NHD layers required to run BRAT include the stream flowline, waterbody and area feature classes.

 ![national_map]({{ site.baseurl }}/assets/Images/national_map.PNG)

-### Valley Bottom

 ### Vegetation Raster

+You will need 2 separate vegetation rasters:
+- Existing vegetation raster
+- Historic (i.e., potential) vegetation raster

-We typically use  [Landfire](http://www.landfire.gov/) for the vegetation raster data input.
-Download both 'us_140evt' (existing vegetation type) and 'us_140bps' (potential/historic vegetation type).
-If 'us_140' is not yet available for your study area you can use 'us_130'.
+We typically use  [Landfire](http://www.landfire.gov/) for the vegetation raster inputs.
+If using Landfire, download:
+- 'us_140evt' (existing vegetation type)
+- 'us_140bps' (potential/historic vegetation type)

+Note: If 'us_140' is not yet available for your study area you can use 'us_130'.

 Note: The potential vegetation layer (biophysical settings, bps) represents the vegetation that may have been dominant on the landscape prior to Euro-American settlement and is based on both the current biophysical environment and an approximation of the historical disturbance regime.